aliaamin/foodtruck/proposal.md

 - Review and remove columns that will not be used, e.g. Supervisor.Districts, Schedule, NOISent, Permit number
 - Remove row entry for food truck that has no permit. i.e. expired, inactive or suspend.

+*Acceptance Test*

+- *Given* the output file "Mobile_Food_Facility_Permit_Clean.csv"
+ *When* we search for any food truck with status "expired"" or "inactive" or "suspend"" *then* no food truck item with this status can be found.

+- *Given* the output file "Mobile_Food_Facility_Permit_Clean.csv"
+ *When* we search for "Schedule" or "Supervisor.Districts" or "NOISent" column title *then* no column with this title can be found.

 ---

 #### Story 02.
 View All Food Truck in Table